 Jehovah's Witnesses believe there is no indication that Easter was celebrated in the first century by Christians.
 They say that reputable sources link Easter to false worship because there's no record of the Easter celebration in the New Testament.
-WT, July 15, 2002, Article: 'They Keep On Walking in the Truth'
+Watchtower Magazine, July 15, 2002, Article: 'They Keep On Walking in the Truth'

 Because there is no mention of an Easter celebration in the Bible, the Witnesses postulate that early Christians did not celebrate Easter and it's not for Jehovah's people today.